Picture groups and maximal green sequences: Introduction

 (b) Whenever $\cR\subset \cR'$ are relatively closed subsets of an admissible set $\cS$ we get a homomorphism of groups $G(\cR)\to G(\cR')$ since any relation among the generators of $G(\cR)$ is also a relation among the corresponding generators of $G(\cR')$.

 (c) Definition \ref{def: picture group G(S)} is a generalization of the notion of ``picture groups'' for hereditary artin algebras of finite representation type as defined in \cite{IOTW4}.
 Indeed, the \underline{picture group} $G(\Lambda)$ for such an algebra is, by definition, equal to the picture group $G(\Phi^+(\Lambda))$ for the set $\Phi^+(\Lambda)$ of all positive roots of $\Lambda$.
-These roots are vertically ordered by dimension and laterally ordered by their position in the Auslander-Reiten quiver of $\Lambda$. \end{rem}
+These roots are vertically ordered by dimension and laterally ordered by their position in the Auslander-Reiten quiver of $\Lambda$, i.e., there exists a lateral ordering so that, for any irreducible map $M_\alpha\to M_\beta$, $\alpha<\beta$ in lateral order. \end{rem}

-\begin{defn} Given $\cS$ admissible, we define the \und{Coxeter element} $c_\cS$ of $\cS$ to be the product of the generators $x(\alpha_i)$ for all simple roots $\alpha_i\in\cS$ in lateral order, i.e., so that $\alpha_i<\alpha_j$ whenever there is an arrow $i\leftarrow j$ in the quiver of the algebra. \end{defn}
+\begin{defn} Given $\cS$ admissible, we define the \und{Coxeter element} $c_\cS$ of $G(\cS)$ to be the product of the generators $x(\alpha_i)$ for all simple roots $\alpha_i\in\cS$ in lateral order, i.e., so that $\alpha_i<\alpha_j$ whenever there is an arrow $i\leftarrow j$ in the quiver of the algebra. \end{defn}

 \begin{rem} As an element of the picture group $G(\cS)$, this product $c_\cS=\prod x(\alpha_i)$ is independent of the choice of the lateral ordering.
 This is because one can pass from any lateral ordering to any other by transposing consecutive generators $x(\alpha_i),x(\alpha_j)$ when there is no arrow between them in the quiver.
 But in that case, $x(\alpha_i),x(\alpha_j)$ commute.
 So, the product remains invariant. \end{rem}